Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 How did this happen?

-I you the name of your lab.
+And you're like, no, the name of your lab.

 If you look at the name, look at the name.

-He's standing up at this point.
+He's standing up at the end.

 Show me your business card.